allure-framework/allure-csharp/src/Allure.Xunit.v3/README.md

 If `UseMicrosoftTestingPlatformRunner` is not set to `true`, the adapter is not registered and the project will not produce Allure results through this package.

+## Limitations

+`Allure.Xunit.v3` currently has the following limitations:

+- Unlike `Allure.Xunit`, it cannot delegate to or run alongside a second xUnit runner reporter.
+- It cannot be used in the same test process with another integration based on `Allure.TestingPlatform`.
+- Model read and update operations through `AllureInProcessApi` are not supported yet.
+- Instrumentation attributes such as `AllureStep`, `AllureSetUp`, `AllureTearDown`, and attachment attributes use AspectInjector.
+On Apple silicon Macs, using these attributes may require Rosetta 2.

 ## Quick Start

 After the packages and MSBuild property are added, run the tests with `dotnet run`: